BEL Battle Field Surveillance Radar: Modes of operation

 The radar can be operated in various modes - Surveillance/Scanning ("Search"), acquisition, tracking/classification mode.
 The radar can also be operated manually, or put into an automated "Standby" mode.
 BFSR also has integrated calibration and maintenance modes, which aids in easy maintenance and testing on the field.
 Additionally, the radar also contains a built-in training simulator, which aids in the training of operators without the need to extensive training facilities.
 Further training modules can be easily loaded on to the PC.

 The built-in test equipment (BITE) on the BFSR aids in increasing reliability and allowing for easy calibration and fault detection of the radar on the field.

 The various modes are remotely configurable from the CDU by the operator, which allows for different modes of operations without any physical changes on the BFSR, and without needing the operator to expose himself to any danger.
 The operation can also be remotely controlled for networked radars.

 In scanning mode, the radar can scan around a specified sector looking for any moving objects.
 It is also capable of "Track-while-Scan" (TWS) operation, and can track 50 targets in TWS acquisition mode.
 The speed of scan can also be adjusted by adjusting the speed of the antenna's rotation to either a low, medium or high rotational speed.

 If a target is found, the operator can choose to track that target in the dedicated tracking mode.
 The Doppler return from the target is then processed, and fed into the operator's headphones to aid in classification.
-A classification algorithm in the radar also automatically classifies the into crawling target, single moving target, group of men, light vehicle, heavy vehicle and helicopter.
+A classification algorithm in the radar also automatically classifies them into crawling target, single moving target, group of men, light vehicle, heavy vehicle and helicopter.

 The radar can also be vehicle or mast-mounted, to increase the detection capabilities.
 For mobility, better range, and for overcoming obstructions and ground reflection, a vehicle mounted version of BFSR has been developed.
 The radar array is mounted on a 6 meter long telescopic mast on a jeep or truck platform.